broadinstitute/martha/README.md

 **NOTE:**

-`martha_v3` only handles URLs for servers that support requests via the DRS v1.0 path-prefix `https://[hostname]/ga4gh/drs/v1/object/[path]`, and then return DRS v1.0 compatible json metadata.
+`martha_v3` only handles URLs for servers that support requests via the DRS v1.0 path-prefix `https://[hostname]/ga4gh/drs/v1/object/[path]`, and then return DRS v1.0 compatible JSON metadata.

 There was an [early substitution recommendation to users](https://app.zenhub.com/workspaces/orange-5d680d7e3eeb5f1bbdf5668f/issues/databiosphere/azul/1115), instructing them to convert their URL schemes from "dos" to "drs".
-Some of the underlying servers hosting the DOS/DRS metadata have not yet been upgraded to support the DRS request path-prefix and DRS response json metadata, so `martha_v2` still communicates with those servers using the older request/response format.
+Some of the underlying servers hosting the DOS/DRS metadata have not yet been upgraded to support the DRS request path-prefix and DRS response JSON metadata, so `martha_v2` still communicates with those servers using the older request/response format.

 At the same time, those server hosts are also working to submit test accounts for automated testing purposes.
 The final